-For the nine months ended September 30, 2017, our ten largest customers accounted for approximately 45% of our total revenues with one customer accounting for 10.3% of total revenues.
+For the year ended December 31, 2017, our ten largest customers accounted for approximately 44% of our total revenues with no one customer accounting for greater than 10% of total revenues.

 Increasing revenues through new customer wins is one of our highest organizational priorities.
 Our sales cycle can be lengthy, as we generally target very large organizations with significant internal processes for adoption of new systems.
 We currently pursue a revenue growth model that includes both direct sales through our internal sales force, as well as indirect sales through channels including resellers and other partners.